cfahrni/prometheus-training-lab-setup/user-demo/README.md

+# Readme

-This is the location for the user demo app
+This is the location for the user demo app.